 - Preheat oven to 325 degrees F

 - In a mixing bowl, cream the butter and the sugar.

 - Add in the mashed bananas and eggs.
 Mix together until well combined.

 - In a separate bowl. mix together the flour, baking soda, and salt.

-- Add the flour mixture and the buttermilk alternatively to the creamed mixture, and mix on low or by hand until combined.
+- Add the flour mixture and the buttermilk alternately to the wet mixture, and mix with a hand mixer on low or by hand until combined.

-- If you’re adding chocolate chips/pecans, add to mixture and hand stir to combine
+- If you’re adding chocolate chips/nuts, add to mixture and hand stir to combine

-- If baking in two regular loaf pans, bake at 325 for 40-45 minutes.
-If baking in mini loaf pans, bake at 325, and begin checking after 20 minutes with a toothpick to see if it comes out clean.
-(Because each mini loaf size is different, like mentioned above.)
+- If baking in regular-size loaf pans, bake at 325 for 40-45 minutes.
+(Some have stated their ovens do better at baking for 50-55 minutes.)
+If baking in mini loaf pans, bake at 325 and begin checking after 20 minutes with a toothpick to see if it comes out clean.
+(Because each mini loaf size is different like mentioned above.)